Apply Below after you read the following description.

 This is where you put in the most time.
 A full-time team of developers planning year-round allows us to offer one of the best summer and school break programs out there.

 - You also collaborate as a team.
-Between all of us, Trackers Earth inspires and educates nearly 6,000 total in all of our separate programs.
+Between all of us, Trackers Earth Berkeley inspires and educates nearly 6,000 campers in their in their summer program.
 Of course, you don't work directly with every single one of those 6,000 students, you work in a team of mentors.
 You help tell the story of their experience, assuming one of the primary roles of leadership as you oversee your team.
 We take this responsibility very seriously.

 - In these camps we do not just play games, we focus on real skills and experience.
 At Trackers Camps summer days are intense and invigorating.
 Challenging and powerful.
 Profound and even sometimes painful-yet always safe.